Top 10 Best Sites

 Since there is no official clinical diagnosis, clinicians and researchers have recently developed criteria that attempts to define hypersexuality based mainly on other addiction/dependency symptoms.

-In my opinion, more research needs to be done on how and why we form attachments — intimate or otherwise — in order to really understand why some people have more trouble controlling their sexual impulses than others.
+In my opinion, more academic research needs to be done on how and why we form attachments — intimate or otherwise — in order to really understand why some people have more trouble controlling their sexual impulses.

 The main determinant in any addictive behavior is: Are you building your life around your addiction?

-These days, it’s not as taboo for women to sleep with younger men, have casual sex, watch porn and enjoy their bachelorette lifestyles.
+These days, it’s not taboo for women to sleep with younger men, have casual sex, watch porn, talk dirty, and enjoy their bachelorette lifestyles.

 If, however, you can live in good faith with your choices, more power to you.

 But the million-dollar question is: Is your sex life bleeding into other aspects of your life?

 In other words, are you building a life around your sexual habits?
 How can you tell?

 If any of this sounds familiar, you can take an anonymous online survey called the SAST (Sexual Addiction Screening Test) to see where you fall on the spectrum, or you can check out the 2010 American Psychiatric Association’s criteria for hypersexual disorder.

 If, from these surveys, you identify three or more of these criteria, you may want to explore this aspect of yourself in a more serious way.